sublimetext-io/docs.sublimetext.io/docs/reference/pc_client_usage.md

 ### Remove Package

-This removes the package folder, and the package name from the "installed_packages" list in `Packages/User/Package Control.sublime-settings`.
+This removes the package folder, and the package name from the `installed_packages` list in `Packages/User/Package Control.sublime-settings`.
-The "installed_packages" list allows Package Control to automatically install packages for you if you copy your `Packages/User` folder to another machine.
+The `installed_packages` list allows Package Control to automatically install packages for you if you copy your `Packages/User` folder to another machine.